 Why do you create art?

 I create art because it makes me happy and it defines who I am.
-Being creative is one of my core values.
+Being creative is one of my core passions.
+And one which for so many reasons, I just cant give up.
+For me being creative and producing Art takes me to my happy place, keeps me grounded and its where I find myself, when life can get a little chaotic.
 Simply without it I don’t feel my whole self.
-I love being creative, I enjoy it and that its such pleasure to create pieces others can enjoy to!
+I love being creative, I enjoy it and its such pleasure to create pieces others can enjoy to!

 What is your favourite piece you’ve created?